-The Sustainability Committee (previously the ESG/H&S Committee) assists the Board to monitor the performance and key risks that the Company faces in relation to environmental, social and governance matters.
+The Sustainability Committee assists the Board to monitor the performance and key risks that the Company faces in relation to environmental, social and governance matters.
 It also makes recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed.
 The Sustainability Committee's tasks further include reviewing and monitoring sustainability policies, as well as considering sustainability issues, risks, strategies and responses to climate change issues.
 The Sustainability Committee reviews Group management's proposals on sustainability targets and goals, monitors the appropriateness of sustainability audit strategies and plans, the execution and results of such plans and reviews and makes recommendations to the Board.

-The Sustainability Committee's work during 2020 includes:
+The Sustainability Committee's work during 2021 includes: